Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_ratings_reviews.md

 | Approved       | Declined or Pending  |
 | Declined       | Approved or Pending  |

-Review can be edited by the review owner regardless the review state.
-Once edited and saved the review status is changed back to **Pending** or **Approved** depending on the Moderation process.
+A review can be edited by the review owner regardless of the review state.
+Once edited and saved, the review status changes to **Pending** or **Approved**, depending on the moderation process.
 Refer to [Moderation process settings](/docs/manage_marketplace/customize_marketplace#enable-the-marketplace-ratings-and-reviews)

 The review state does not impact the average ratings computation.